 Alternatives to mortgage recasting

-The main motivator for people interested in recasting is to save money each month.
+The main motivator for people interested in recasting is to lower their monthly mortgage payment.
 However, because a hefty lump sum is required to get this benefit, Bill Rayman, vice president for mortgage lending at Guaranteed Rate, suggests there are far better ways to use that cash.
-According to Rayman, since putting your money in a house has a zero rate of return, borrowers should explore other investment options before going the recasting route.
+Although borrowers will save on interest by recasting, putting money in a house has an opportunity cost and locks up that cash.
+There are other investment options that are more suited for borrowers who want liquidity and earnings on their cash before going the recasting route, according to Rayman.

 “Even if you parked your money in a CD, you’d make something, and, more importantly, you’d have access to cash.
 In this market, you can choose from a wide variety of investment options.
 Whether it’s high-risk growth stocks or low risk with bonds or some mix in between, you’ll be earning something and you’ll have access to cash,” Rayman says.